Contemporary Abstract Art – The Return of the Informal

 Unfortunately, we do not have enough space to name all great contemporary abstract artists.
 But, we can mention some of them.
 We should mention Christian Rosa – a young Brazilian abstract painter who works across media, but whose main focus is on collage and painting (he recently had a very successful exhibition at White Cube).
 Ben Berlow is an American abstract painter, who is also quite popular among gallerists and art enthusiasts.
 The works by these young artists are regularly exhibited at some of the most recognized galleries in the world, while their pieces are always wanted by art collectors.

 Contemporary Abstract Art Comeback – What is Next?

 Abstract art has not died, as it was declared decades ago.
-As one of the most important art movements today, abstract art is generally popular, even among wider circles (let’s just mention Anish Kapoor, and his amazing public sculptures).
+As one of the most important art movements today, abstract art is generally popular, even among wider circles.
+Let’s just mention Anish Kapoor and his amazing public sculptures.
 Why this art movement, known for its informal composition and independence from any visual references in reality, is so popular today?
-Yes, the role of art market is important, but many argue that times of uncertainty, crisis and postmodern society influence public’s interest in abstraction.
-And while we are witnessing some amazing contemporary abstract art pieces being created today, we should also think what kind of evolution of abstract art we could expect in near future.
+Yes, the role of the art market is important, but many argue that times of uncertainty, crisis and postmodern society influence the public’s interest in abstraction.
+And while we are witnessing some amazing contemporary abstract art pieces being created today, we should also think about what kind of evolution of abstract art we could expect in the near future.